echoromeo/pynobo/README.md

 ## Quick Start

+    import asyncio
     from pynobo import nobo

+    async def main():
-Either call using the three last digits in the hub serial
+        # Either call using the three last digits in the hub serial

-    glen = nobo('123')
+        hub = nobo('123')

-or full serial and IP if you do not want to discover on UDP:
+        # or full serial and IP if you do not want to discover on UDP:

-    glen = nobo('123123123123', '10.0.0.128', False)
+        hub = nobo('123123123123', '10.0.0.128', False)

-after that you can start playing around using the different dictionaries that should be loaded with whatever the hub gave you:

-    glen.hub_info
-    glen.zones
-    glen.components
-    glen.week_profiles
-    glen.overrides
-    glen.temperatures
+        # Connect to the hub
+        await hub.start()

+        # Look at the data
+        def update(hub):
+            print(hub.hub_info)
+            print(hub.zones)
+            print(hub.components)
+            print(hub.week_profiles)
+            print(hub.overrides)
+            print(hub.temperatures)

+        # Get current data
+        update(hub)

+        # Listen data updates
+        def callback():
+            update(hub)
+        hub.register_callback(callback=callback)

+        # Wait for data updates
+        await asyncio.sleep(60)

+        # Stop the connection
+        await hub.stop()

+    asyncio.run(main())

 ## Available functionality

-* nobo class - When called it will initialize logger and dictionaries, connect to hub and start daemon thread
+* `nobo` class - When called it will initialize logger and dictionaries, connect to hub and start daemon thread.

-* nobo.API class - All the commands and responses from API v1.1, Some with sensible names, others not yet given better names
+* `nobo.API` class - All the commands and responses from API v1.1, Some with sensible names, others not yet given better names.

-### Background Functions

-These functions run in the background after initialization of the nobo class

-* connect_hub - Attempt initial connection and handshake
-* discover_hubs - Attempts to autodiscover Nobø Ecohubs on the local networkself
+* `nobo.DiscoveryProtocol` - An `asyncio.DatagramProtocol` used to discover Nobø Ecohubs on the local network.
-* reconnect_hub - Attempt to disconnect/close the connection and reconnect

-* socket_receive - The task running in daemon thread for receiving and handling responses from the hub
+### Background Tasks

+Calling `start()` will first try to discover the Nobø Ecohub on the local network, unless an IP address is provided.
+If an IP address is provided, or the hub is discovered, it will attempt to connect to it, and if successful, start the following tasks:

-* get_response - Get a response string from the hub and reformat string list before returning it
+* keep_alive - Send a periodic keep alive message to the hub
-* response_handler - Handle the response(s) from the hub and updated the dictionaries accordingly
+* socket_receive - Handle incoming messages from the hub

+If the connection is lost, it will attempt to reconnect.

 ### Command Functions

-These functions sends commands to the hub
+These functions sends commands to the hub.

 * send_command - Send a list of command string(s) to the hub
 * create_override - Override hub/zones/components